 |We stopped to watch the glassblower at work.|

-Had we been candidates for shopping, I could easily have gone nuts since there was many beautiful items on display in each of the venues.
-Although not disappointed that we’re unable to shop (Tom especially), we enjoyed wandering through the shops savoring their tempting displays ranging from local nuts, candies and coffee to housewares, jewelry, homemade soaps and locally made garments.
+Had we been candidates for shopping, I could easily have gone nuts since there were many beautiful items on display in each of the venues.
+Although not disappointed that we’re unable to shop (Tom especially), we enjoyed wandering through the shops savoring their tempting displays ranging from local nuts, candies, and coffee to housewares, jewelry, homemade soaps, and locally made garments.

 |Another symmetrical Bird of Paradise.|